lukereding/book_notes/notes_noise.md

 Kahneman, Sibony, and Sunstein

 - Noise vs. bias // accuracy vs precision
 - Most experts differ a lot in their judgement.
-Often there are few oppurtunities to collaborate
+Often there are few opportunities to collaborate
   - The idea of a noise audit to quantify the amount of noise / imprecision in a given system. e.g., give a bunch of judges the same information about cases and have them assign a sentence
-- to evaluate the quality of judgements, look at the overall pattern of a collection of decisions
+- to evaluate the quality of judgments, look at the overall pattern of a collection of decisions
   - an outcome might be wrong even if the overall decision process is strong
 - 'system noise is inconsistency, and inconsistency damages the credibility of a system'
 - noise and bias contribute _the same_ amount to mean square error (MSE). in a lot of cases there's both bias _and_ noise, but whenever you can you should still be striving to reduce noise, which _will_ improve the accuracy of the system much the same way that tackling bias will
   - noise is often more prevalent, or more of a contributor, to error than bias (they argue)
-- they talk about how predictions / judgements and values contribute to decision-making. throughout, the advocate for keeping predictions and values separate. values can easily bias the effectiveness of judgements
+- they talk about how predictions / judgments and values contribute to decision-making. throughout, the advocate for keeping predictions and values separate. values can easily bias the effectiveness of judgments
 - the idea of the wisdom of the 'inner crowd'; when guessing:
   - make a guess
   - think about why that guess might be wrong